InstituteforDiseaseModeling/covasim/covasim/README.md

 ## Parameters

 This section describes the expected behavior of each parameter in the model.
-Note: the term "overall infection rate" can be explored using `sim.calculated['doubling_time']`.
+Note: the term "overall infection rate" can be explored using `sim.results['doubling_time']`.

 ### Simulation parameters
 * `pars['scale']`: Multiplicative scale for results.
 Test: run 2 sims, set to 10, `sim.results['cum_exposed']` in 2nd sim should be 10x higher than first.